 AN OPTIMISTIC VIEW

-The Republic of Cyprus constantly affirms its aspirations of joining the ‘Schengen Area’, and although persistent, the reality of this happening remains far less likely than most predict.
-Several criteria for joining remain unfulfilled, and with no solid plans to address this, it remains to be seen how Cyprus will achieve its goal of accession.
+The Republic of Cyprus constantly affirms its aspirations of joining the ‘Schengen Area’.
+Although persistent, the reality of this happening remains far less likely than most predict with several criteria for joining remaining unfulfilled.
+Cyprus, with no solid plans to address this, remains to be seen how Cyprus will achieve its goal of accession.

 WHAT IS THE SCHENGEN AREA?

 Established by the Schengen Agreement in 1985, the Schengen Area is a region that currently comprises 27 European countries.
-Schengen membership dictates that each country agrees to abolish passports and other types of border control at their mutual borders, allowing for the free and complete movement of people across each zone.
-These countries also share a common visa policy that enables all non-European Union travellers to move across member states without the hindrance of further border checks.
-All non-European Union visitors arriving in Schengen zone countries, however, can be denied entry if they cannot show they have enough funds to sustain themselves for the duration of their trip.
-The Schengen Agreement facilitates both tourism and trade among its member states and fully promotes economic cooperation and cultural exchange, while enhancing the overall sense of a unified Europe.Â
+Schengen membership dictates that each country agrees to abolish border control at their mutual borders.
+This means that people crossing each zone enjoy free and complete unregulated movement.
+Countries that are members also share a common visa policy.
+This enables all non-European Union travellers to move across member states without the hindrance of further border checks.
+Some non-European Union visitors arriving in Schengen zone countries, however, can be denied entry if they cannot show they have enough funds to sustain themselves for the duration of their trip.
+In this way, the Schengen agreement facilitates both tourism and trade among its member states, which in turn fully promotes economic cooperation and cultural exchange, while enhancing the overall sense of a unified Europe.Â

 A PROFOUND SHIFT